openedx/edx-documentation/en_us/course_authors/source/content_experiments/content_experiments_configure.rst

 * Evenly distributed

   The edX Platform keeps track of the size of experiment groups, and assigns new students to groups evenly.
-For example, if there are two experiment groups in a configuration, each group includes 50% of the students in the course; if you have four experiment groups, each group includes 25% of the students.
+For example, if you have two experiment groups in a configuration, each group includes 50% of the students in the course; if you have four experiment groups, each group includes 25% of the students.

 * Permanent